facao/ROCK-Kernel-Driver/README.md

 #### Package Contents

-The /packages contains subfolders with packages for Ubuntu and Fedora
+The packages/ folder contains packages for Ubuntu 14.04 and Fedora 22

-* A bash script which checks if kfd is installed correctly

 The kernel image is built from a source tree based on the 4.1 upstream release plus :